A Gazan father went to register his twins’ births. They were killed in an Israeli airstrike, hospital officials say - KESQ

 Israel launched its military offensive on October 7 after the militant group Hamas, which governs Gaza, attacked southern Israel.
 At least 1,200 people were killed and more than 250 others abducted, according to Israeli authorities.

-Since then, Israeli attacks in Gaza have killed nearly 40,000 Palestinians – including more than 16,400 children, 115 of them newborns – and wounded more than 92,000, according to the Ministry of Health there.
+Since then, Israeli attacks in Gaza have killed nearly 40,000 Palestinians – including more than 16,400 children – and wounded more than 92,000, the ministry reported.

 ‘Unrelenting’ war on children